CoPhuocVinh/ynm-copy-data/README.md

 2. **Consumer Services**: Process data from RabbitMQ queues
 3. **Shared Libraries**: Common code used across services

-Each service is a self-contained NestJS application with its own configuration, but shares common libraries from the `libs` directory.
+Each service is a self-contained NestJS application with its own configuration, but shares common libraries from the `libs/core` directory.

 ## Prerequisites

-- Node.js (v16+)
+- Node.js (v20+)
-- Yarn
+- Yarn (v1.22.22+)
 - RabbitMQ server running (can be local or remote)

 ## Getting Started